michel-mata/IRMO.jl/README.md

 # IRMO.jl
-Indirect Reciprocity model a private reputation assignment system that aggregates multiple observations of a recipient.
+Indirect Reciprocity model under a private reputation assignment system that aggregates multiple observations of a recipient.

 For the evolutionary dynamics between $ALLC$, $ALLD$, and $DISC_{q,M}$ run: `interaction.jl`.